ryym/calmly/README.md

 - Construct your website based on React components.
 - Generate static HTML files without emitting client side JavaScript code.

-Thus Calmly is suite for a website where 95% of the pages don't require JavaScript.
+Thus Calmly is suited for a website where 95% of the pages don't require JavaScript.

 Additionally, you can also attach some client side JavaScript to your components as needed.
 We know it is not practical nowadays to omit JavaScript completely.